orbitalchicken/Roadmap/Fixed.md

 	MDM lets users switch NVIDIA Prime GPU via logout (as opposed to reboot) nvidia-prime systray support
+	mintupdate: up-to-date screen hides otherwise visible, yet not-recommended, updates
+	mintupdate: don't show level 4/5 updates by default (security or not)
-	mintupdate: up-to-date screen hides otherwise visible, yet not-recommended, updates Improved EFI support (particularly on ASUS laptop) by upgrading grub MDM slideshow, don't show bright colors there
+	mintupdate: for visible levels, when security updates are set to non-visible but safe, they are not selected Improved EFI support (particularly on ASUS laptop) by upgrading grub MDM slideshow, don't show bright colors there
 	MDM slideshow, black background